TPedron/nhl_api_project/README.md

 This project is a very simple Python/ Django application I wrote in one evening.

-Through monitoring HTTP requests that http://www.nhl.com/stats/player? makes when running its various reports, I captured the undocumented GET calls being made and wrote a wrapper API that will retrieve and aggregate the Powerplay stats for a goale's teams in games they played.
-This could show if certain goalies help to influence their team's Powerplay in some way (confidence instilled in team allowing them to take further risks, puck playing ability on zone clearances, etc.)
+Through monitoring HTTP requests that the NHL's stats page (http://www.nhl.com/stats/player) makes when running its various reports, I captured the undocumented GET calls, figured out how they worked and wrote a wrapper API that will retrieve and aggregate the Powerplay stats for a given goalie's teammates in games they played in.

+This could show if certain goalies help to influence their team's Powerplay in some way (confidence instilled in team allowing them to take further risks, puck playing ability on zone clearances, etc.).

+*Of course*, it is not a very "advanced statistic" but its interesting to look at and is an example of my work with Python, Django and NHL statistics.

 ## Setup